 Also, with the continuing shift of clientele into a digital marketplace landscape, you can leverage No Purchase Necessary promotions through Social Media to encourage positive word-of-mouth for your brand and extend its reach.
 This helps build strong Brand Loyalty.

-If you're trying to figure out How to Use Prize and Rewards in Successful Promotions, advertising the No Purchase Necessary portion of your promotion may not always be in your best interest.
+If you're trying to figure out how to use prizes and rewards in successful promotions, advertising the No Purchase Necessary portion of your promotion may not always be in your best interest.

 Yes, promotions are a great way to Make Your Brand Stand Out, but plastering No Purchase Necessary excessively on all of your marketing materials can actually devalue your campaign.